reacherhq/check-if-email-exists/README.md

 If you want to use this library to build closed-sourced commercial sites and applications, then you'll need to purchase a commercial license.
 This allows you to keep your software proprietary whilst still using `check-if-email-exists`.
 You can [purchase a commercial license here](https://reacher.email/pricing).
 A commercial license grants you:

-- Priority support on issues and features.
 -   On-premise running as well as running on public cloud providers for commercial purposes for proprietary systems.
 -   Ability to modify the source (forking) for your own purposes.

 Not only does it grant you a license to run such a critical piece of infrastructure, but you are also supporting further innovation in this space and our ability to contribute to it!

 If you are creating an open source application under a license compatible with the Affero GNU GPL license v3, you may use `check-if-email-exists` under the terms of the AGPLv3.
 You can read more about this license [here](./LICENSE.AGPL).

+Please read the [LICENSE](./LICENSE.md) file for more information.

 ## Try It Yourself